armbian/documentation/docs/User-Guide_Armbian-Software.md

 #### Manual install

 First try to install application manually.
 If it works on Debian or Ubuntu, proceed.
-In this example we will be using `Portainer`, which simplifies your Docker container management via web interface.
+In this example we will be using `test`.

 #### Clone repository